pubnub/pubnub-mcp-server/resources/sdk_docs/swift_overview.md

 `
 ```

-Include the Swift package in your project.
+Include the Swift package in your project as a dependency.

 ## Steps

 ### Initialize PubNub

-Replace demo keys with your own publish/subscribe keys.
+Replace demo keys with your keyset.

 - SwiftUI
 - UIKit

-Create a view model and hold a strong reference to PubNub:
+Create a view model and store a strong reference to PubNub:

 ```
 1import SwiftUI